GLOBAL MARKETS-World stocks stuck near two-year low before U.S. CPI data | Headlines

 GLOBAL MARKETS-World stocks stuck near two-year low before U.S. CPI data

 World stocks steadied near a two-year low and Japan's yen was pinned at around 1998 levels on Thursday, as investors braced for U.S. inflation data likely to shape the size of the Federal Reserve's next interest rate hike.
-Global markets have suffered a torrid few weeks but there was brief respite in Europe as the region's main share markets and Wall Street futures both stabilised after six days in the red.
+Global markets have suffered a torrid few weeks but there was brief respite ahead of the U.S. consumer price reading as Europe's main share markets and Wall Street futures both stabilised after six days in the red.

 World stocks steadied near a two-year low and Japan's yen was pinned at around 1998 levels on Thursday, as investors braced for U.S. inflation data likely to shape the size of the Federal Reserve's next interest rate hike.

-Wall Street futures and Europe's region-wide STOXX 600 index had clawed into positive territory for the day.
-The S&P 500 has fallen over 5% in the last 5 days though and Europe is down more than 4%.
+It came just a day before the Bank of England is due to end its emergency gilt market stabilisation measures and helped both European stocks and Wall Street futures cement turnarounds after respective 4% and 5% falls over the last 5 days.
 Markets are increasingly worried that rapidly rising interest rates will lead to recession.
 Data confirmed German harmonised inflation was 10.9% y/y in September and almost 10% in Sweden, but all eyes are on U.S. consumer price inflation data due at 1230 GMT.

 Paul O'Connor, Head of Multi-Asset at Janus Henderson Investors, said the question investors have is whether central banks like the Fed are getting close to the end of their interest rate hikes.
 "Are we there yet?
 My feeling is that we are quite close to pricing in peak rates, but on the growth story I think there are probably a lot of downgrades still to come," he said.